explosion/spaCy/website/docs/api/lookups.md

 ## Table {#table tag="class, ordererddict"}

 A table in the lookups.
 Subclass of `OrderedDict` that implements a slightly more consistent and unified API.
-Supports all other methods and attributes of `OrderedDict` / `dict`, and the customized methods listed here.
+Supports **all other methods and attributes** of `OrderedDict` / `dict`, and the customized methods listed here.
+Methods that get or set keys accept both integers and strings (which will be hashed before being added to the table).

 ### Table.\_\_init\_\_ {#table.init tag="method"}